Professional Liability Insurance for Physiotherapists

 Opening a Physiotherapist Practice?
 Choosing a Location & Other Considerations

 If you’re opening a new private physiotherapy practice you are obviously aware of the importance of your physical location as both a convenience consideration for your patients and a visibility factor to increase foot traffic.
-Clinic Supplies Canada’s Clinical Solutions Blog has some great tips on choosing office location for a physiotherapy clinic in their social media post “How to Choose a Good Location for a Physiotherapy Clinic” that includes:
+Clinic Supplies Canada’s Clinical Solutions Blog has some great tips on choosing an office location for a physiotherapy clinic in their social media post “How to Choose a Good Location for a Physiotherapy Clinic” which includes:

 - “Establish a local presence before you arrive

 - Find a location with lots of traffic and good signage

 - If you can afford it – buy, don’t rent

 - Live near your location

 Whether you are planning on opening a stand-alone physiotherapy clinic, are joining an existing facility or are considering a home-based practice, the College of Physiotherapists of Ontario provides a helpful checklist that all Canadian physiotherapists should consult that details all of the obligations of running a physiotherapy practice including information and resources on: